DevExpress/testcafe/docs/articles/documentation/reference/test-api/testcontroller/click.md

 ---
 # t.click Method

-Clicks an element on a web page.
+Clicks an element on a page.

 ```text
 t.click( selector [, options] )